agustin-bilat/Bilat2024_TEs-Fasciolidae/Methods.md

 4. `for i in *fam*.fa; do bash mkfasta_fromBlast.sh <genome_assembly_name>.fna $i 0 1000 1000 <chromsizes>.fa <genome_assembly_database_prefix> ; done`

-The set of families having at least 50 hits (*bed.fa files) are moved into a new directory were the following script is run [ready_for_MSA.sh](https://github.com/agustin-bilat/Bilat2024_TEs-Fasciolidae/blob/main/scripts/ready_for_MSA.sh):
+The set of families having at least 50 hits (*bed.fa files) are moved into a new directory were the script [ready_for_MSA.sh](https://github.com/agustin-bilat/Bilat2024_TEs-Fasciolidae/blob/main/scripts/ready_for_MSA.sh) is run to subset a maximum number of sequences for each family to be aligned.

 5. `for i in *fam*bed.fa ; do bash /home/agustin/Programs/TE_scripts_ab2112/TEcuration/ready_for_MSA.sh $i 200 50 ; done`